Juiced66/ad-campaign-manager/README.md

 - **Backend:** Python, FastAPI, SQLAlchemy, Pydantic
 - **Frontend:** Vue.js (Vue 3 with Composition API), Vue Router, and a CSS framework (Tailwind CSS)
 - **Database:** SQLite (development) with an option to switch to MySQL in production
-- **Authentication:** JWT for secure API access
+- **Authentication:** JWT for secure API access (with refresh tokens and no access_token stored)
 - **Testing:** Pytest for backend tests and Vitest for frontend tests
 - **Containerization:** Docker and Docker Compose

 ## ✨ Features

-- Create / edit / delete ad campaigns
+- Create / edit / duplicate / delete ad campaigns
 - Toggle campaign activation
 - JWT-based auth with protected routes
 - Responsive UI with Vue 3 + Tailwind